 • You are finding it hard to imagine what your life looks like on any path forward

-If any of these feel familiar, that is enough of a reason to reach out.
+If any one of these feel familiar or can identify with, that is enough of a reason to reach out for support now.

 The Role of Somatic Therapy in Fertility Support

 One of the things that sets Mya's approach apart is the integration of Integrative Somatic Therapy Practice principles into her work with clients.
 Somatic therapy pays attention to how the body holds emotional experience.
-During fertility treatment, the body is often at the centre of everything: being monitored, intervened on, hoped in, and sometimes felt to be failing.
+During fertility treatment, the body is often at the centre of everything: being monitored, intervened on, filled with complex emotions, and sometimes feeling like it’s all failing.

 Many people going through IVF or IUI describe a complicated relationship with their body during this time.
-There can be frustration, disconnection, and even a sense of betrayal.
-Somatic approaches help clients reconnect with their bodies in a gentler way, reducing the adversarial quality that often develops under the pressure of treatment.
+There can be frustration, disconnection, and even a sense of betrayal by the body.

 This body-aware way of working complements the mindfulness practices Mya also draws on, helping clients build a steadier inner foundation even while the external circumstances remain uncertain.